Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 How do I verify title and ownership history in Bandung right now?

-The official registry to verify title and ownership history in Bandung is the Kantor Pertanahan Kota Bandung (Bandung City Land Office), which is part of the national ATR/BPN system and maintains records of all registered land rights in the city.
+The official authority to verify title and ownership history for a Bandung property is BPN (Badan Pertanahan Nasional), specifically the Kantor Pertanahan Kota Bandung (Bandung City Land Office), which holds the land book records for certificates registered in the city.

 You will find here the list of classic mistakes people make when buying a property in Bandung.